 More information about the CCJ Degree

-We offer a Bachelor of Arts in Criminology and Criminal Justice, providing students the opportunity to discover, arrange, and make sense of facts about crime in a systematic manner.
-Students will gain a empirical understanding about the factors that influence the decision making practices of individuals within various criminal justice institutions, including programs designed to prevent crime, meet the needs of victims, and rehabilitate criminals.
+We offer a Bachelor of Arts in Criminology and Criminal Justice, providing students the opportunity to discover, arrange, and make sense of facts about crime systematically.
+Students will gain an empirical understanding of the factors that influence individuals’ decision-making practices within various criminal justice institutions, including programs designed to prevent crime, meet the needs of victims, and rehabilitate criminals.
 These institutions and programs include the police, courts, probation and parole systems, correctional institutions, community-based programs, and social/human service agencies.

 More information on our department and the coursework can be found in the About section of this website.

-- Our students enjoy a world-class education taught by criminologist and sociologists with degrees from some of the most recognized criminology and criminal justice programs in the world, including The University of Illinois- Chicago, The Pennsylvania State University, The University of Oklahoma, and The University of Missouri St. Louis
+- Our students enjoy a world-class education taught by criminologists and sociologists with degrees from some of the most recognized criminology and criminal justice programs globally, including The University of Illinois- Chicago, The Pennsylvania State University, The University of Oklahoma, and The University of Missouri St. Louis.

-- Our distinct location in the Illinois capital city provides our students with an unparalleled opportunity to complete internships with state and federal agencies as well as local nonprofits and private industries
+- Our distinct location in the Illinois capital city provides our students with an unparalleled opportunity to complete internships with state and federal agencies, local nonprofits, and private industries.

-- Our students benefit from the personal attention of a dedicated advisor and a number of other resources and career development services, including training in job search strategies, online career portfolio development, and interviewing skills
+- Our students benefit from the personal attention of a dedicated advisor and many other resources and career development services, including training in job search strategies, online career portfolio development, and interviewing skills.

-- Our alumni have gone on to productive careers both within law enforcement, as well as outside law enforcement including jobs in policing, probation, crime analysis, border patrol, community organizing, juvenile justice, human and social services, judicial administration, and many other government agencies, while others have gone on to law school and/or graduate school in a wide range of fields including sociology, psychology, counseling, history, and public administration
+- Our alumni have gone on to productive careers inside and outside law enforcement, including jobs in policing, probation, crime analysis, border patrol, community organizing, juvenile justice, human and social services, judicial administration, and many other government agencies.
+In contrast, others have gone on to law school and/or graduate school in a wide range of fields, including sociology, psychology, counseling, history, and public administration.

 Take the Next Step Toward a Vital, Meaningful Career